Stable homotopy groups of spheres: From dimension 0 to 90: Toda brackets

 The element $4 \nu \kappabar$ generates the indeterminacy because it equals $\tau \eta \kappa (\epsilon + \eta \sigma)$. \end{proof}

-\begin{lemma} The Toda bracket $\langle \tau \kappa^2, \eta, 2 \rangle$ equals zero, with no indeterminacy. \end{lemma}
+\begin{lemma} \revdeg{30, 16} The Toda bracket $\langle \tau \kappa^2, \eta, 2 \rangle$ equals zero, with no indeterminacy. \end{lemma}

-\begin{proof} The Adams differential $d_3(\D h_2^2) = \tau h_1 d_0^2$ implies that the bracket is detected by $h_0 \cdot \D h_2^2$, which equals zero.
+\begin{proof} The Adams differential $d_3(\D h_2^2) = \tau h_1 d_0^2$ implies that the bracket is detected by $h_0 \cdot \D h_2^2$, which equals zero \revv{in the $E_\infty$-page}.
 Therefore, the Toda bracket is detected in Adams filtration at least $7$, but there are no elements in the Adams $E_\infty$-page in sufficiently high filtration.

 The indeterminacy can be computed by inspection. \end{proof}